Major League Hacking (MLH) is looking for someone to join our growing team as our Head of Community Marketing.

 If you're passionate about technology, education, and the future of work – this is the place for you!

-As our Community Marketing Manager, you’ll help define Major League Hacking’s (MLH) brand and messaging for our community.
+In this role, you’ll help define Major League Hacking’s (MLH) brand and messaging for our community.
 You’ll be responsible for bringing in new community members and activating those already here.

 Team Management - Day-to-day management and development of our small-but-growing community team.
 You’ll measure their performance and coach them to be successful.